Grilled Delmonico Steak with Tex-Mex Rub. 1-inch thick Ribeye steaks with a spicy dry rub - my favorite cut of steak and a quick dinner.

 Instructions

-- Rub the steaks: One to four hours before cooking, mix the Tex-Mex Rub ingredients in a small bowl.
-Sprinkle over the steaks.
-Put the steaks on a platter, and rest in the refrigerator until it is time to cook.
+- Spice rub the steaks: One to four hours before cooking, mix the Tex-Mex Rub ingredients in a small bowl.
+Sprinkle evenly over the steaks, put the steaks on a platter, and rest in the refrigerator until it is time to cook.
 (If you don’t have time to pre-season the steaks, sprinkle them with the rub right before putting them on the grill.)

-- Grill the steaks: Set the steaks over direct high heat, with the steaks pointing towards 10 o’clock on the grill.
+Charcoal Grill: On my Weber kettle, I light a full chimney starter of charcoal, wait for it to be mostly covered with gray ash, and then pour it over half the grill grate, giving me a layer of coals about two coals deep.
+Then put the grate on the grill and brush it clean. - Grill the steaks in a 3-3-3 pattern: Set the steaks over direct high heat, with the steaks pointing towards 10 o’clock on the grill.
 (If you are using a gas grill, keep the lid closed as much as possible.)
 Grill for 3 minutes, or until they have dark browned grill marks on the bottom.
 Flip the steaks, keeping them pointed towards 10 o’clock, and grill for another 3 minutes, or until they have dark brown grill marks on the bottom.
 Flip and rotate the steaks so they are pointing towards 2 o’clock, and grill for another 3 minutes.
-At this point,they should be 125°F measured in the thickest point (which is medium-rare, after carry over cooking).
-If you want them cooked more, flip the steaks again, keep them pointing towards 2 o’clock, and cook for another minute (medium - 135°F) to 3 minutes (medium-well 145°, or as I call it, past the point of no return.)
+At this point, they should be 125°F measured in the thickest point (which is medium-rare after carry over cooking).
+If you want them cooked more, flip the steaks again, keep them pointing towards 2 o’clock, and cook for another minute for medium (135°F internal) to 3 minutes for medium-well (145° internal, or as I call it, the point of no return.)

-- Serve: Let the steaks rest for ten minutes, then serve.
+- Rest the steaks and serve: Let the steaks rest for ten minutes, serve, and enjoy!

 - Prep Time: 1 hour